namgengr/Mathcad8/Math/README.md

 # Mathcad8 - Math

-This Repository contains Mathcad8 worksheets with a mathmatics focus
+This Repository contains Mathcad 8 worksheets with a mathmatics focus

 Description:
-* file description
+* SegmentAreaOfCircleOfRadiusR.mcd - computes the segment area of a circle of radius r